moradpoor/PasswordGeneratorBot/README.md

 ## ⚙️ Configuration
 Before running the bot, open the file config.py and set the following values:
-BOT_TOKEN = "your-telegram-bot-token"\n
+- BOT_TOKEN = "your-telegram-bot-token"
-DEV = 123456789
+- DEV = 123456789

 # Required values:
-BOT_TOKEN → Your bot token from @BotFather\n
+- BOT_TOKEN → Your bot token from @BotFather\n
-DEV → Your Telegram user ID (for admin access)\n
+- DEV → Your Telegram user ID (for admin access)\n
-Make sure to fill these fields correctly before running the bot.
+- Make sure to fill these fields correctly before running the bot.

 ## ▶️ Run the Bot
-Use the command below to start the bot: python bot.py
+- Use the command below to start the bot: python bot.py

 Once started, the bot is ready to generate secure and strong passwords.